kkrt-labs/kakarot-ssj/docs/general/contract_bytecode.md

 Kakarot EVM will execute when you call the contract.
-As Kakarot's state is embedded into the Starknet chain it is deployed on, you do not really "deploy" an EVM contract on Kakarot: what actually happens is that the EVM bytecode of the deployed contract if first ran, and the returned data is then stored on-chain at a particular storage address in the KakarotCore contract storage.
+As Kakarot's state is embedded into the Starknet chain it is deployed on, you do not really "deploy" an EVM contract on Kakarot: what actually happens is that the EVM bytecode of the deployed contract is first ran, and the returned data is then stored on-chain at a particular storage address in the KakarotCore contract storage.
-The Kakarot EVM will be able to load this bytecode by querying it's own storage when a user interacts with this contract.
+The Kakarot EVM will be able to load this bytecode by querying its own storage when a user interacts with this contract.

 There are several different ways to store the bytecode of a contract, and this